 The statistical evaluations, coupled with the advantageous position of India in the global KPO market in terms of availability of skilled manpower, low-cost outsourcing, marketing capabilities, domain knowledge and domain expertise of regulatory norms makes this the right time to switch from a generic BPO career to a specialized KPO career, especially financial KPO because it contributes to and occupies the largest market share in the Indian KPO market.

-Further, whereupon the global economy crisis of 2008 had completely slowed down the KPO market in India, the KPO vendors presently are far better aware and prepared to handle such a scenario in the near future through statistically placed measures such as investment in new technologies, price reduction, improvement in skilled manpower and other viable options.
+Further, whereupon the global economic crisis of 2008 had completely slowed down the KPO market in India, the KPO vendors presently are far better aware and prepared to handle such a scenario in the near future through statistically placed measures such as investment in new technologies, price reduction, improvement in skilled manpower and other viable options.

 In the last section, we will show how to make the transition from BPO to financial KPO.